-3. In accordance with the OPDS, the JCSP RESID and the JCSP DL are offered during Developmental Period 3, the Advanced Officer Developmental Period.
+- 3. In accordance with the OPDS, the JCSP RESID and the JCSP DL are offered during Developmental Period 3, the Advanced Officer Developmental Period.
 Through a range of professional educational activities, the Programme develops officers to a level of knowledge and competence appropriate to the aim.
 Both variants of the JCSP are designed to educate and prepare military officers and other national security leaders to be effective in command and staff positions in complex joint, interagency, and multinational settings across the full spectrum of conflict.
-Emphasis is placed on the following themes or programme goals:

-a.
-C1 - Command & Leadership.
+Emphasis is placed on the following themes or programme goals: - a.
+C1 Command & Leadership.
 The aim of Programme Goal C1 is to develop in each participant the requisite level of understanding of the conceptual foundations of leadership and command required to be effective in the institutional, operational and cross-cultural contexts across national and international settings.

-Outcome Serial Learning Outcome Objective SerialsLearning Objectives Learning Level At the end of the JCSP, students will be C101a Analyze leadership using relevant theories, models, conceptual back-grounds and doctrine.
-4 able to apply the con- ceptual foundations of leadership required to C101b Analyze the personal effectiveness aspects of leadership.
-4 C101 be effective in the institutional, opera- tional, and cross- cultural contexts across national and international settings.
-C101c Analyze the role and capacities re- quired of a leader to influence others in the institutional, operational and cross-cultural contexts across national and international environments and to be a steward of the profession of arms.
+Outcome Serial Learning Outcome Objective Serials Learning Objectives Learning Level At the end of the JCSP, students will be able to apply the conceptual foundations of leadership required to be effective in the institutional, operational, and crosscultural contexts across national and international settings.
+JCSP, students will be Analyze leadership using relevant theories, models, conceptual backgrounds and doctrine.
+4 C101b Analyze the personal effectiveness aspects of leadership.
+4 be effective in the institutional, operational, and crosscultural contexts across national and C101c Analyze the role and capacities required of a leader to influence others in the institutional, operational and cross-cultural contexts across national and international environments and to be a steward of the profession of arms.
 4

-Outcome Serial Learning Outcome Objective Serials Learning Objectives Learning Level At the end of the JCSP students will be C102a Analyze command using relevant theories, models, conceptual back-grounds and doctrine.
-4 C102 able to apply the con- ceptual foundations of command required to C102b Analyze the institutional, multi- agency, and cross-cultural environ- ment factors and constraints that in- fluence command in complex, contemporary domestic and interna- tional operations.
-4 cultural contexts across national and international settings.
-C102c Analyze the key professional chal- lenges influencing command in a complex, contemporary operational- level context.
+Outcome Serial Learning Outcome Objective Serials Learning Objectives Learning Level At the end of the JCSP students will be C102a Analyze command using relevant theories, models, conceptual backgrounds and doctrine.
+4 C102 able to apply the conceptual foundations of command required to C102b Analyze the institutional, multiagency, and cross-cultural environment factors and constraints that influence command in complex, contemporary domestic and international operations.
+4 across na cultural contexts across national and international settings.
+C102c Analyze the key professional challenges influencing command in a complex, contemporary operational-level context.
 4 b.
 C2 - Communications Skills.
 The aim of Programme Goal C2 is to develop students' ability to research, apply problem-solving techniques, and communicate effectively with internal and external audiences.